linkeddatacenter/kees/README.md

 ### KEES Vocabulary

-The **KEES vocabulary** defines few new terms the  http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*).
+The **KEES vocabulary** defines few new terms in the  http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*).
 It consists of some OWL classes and properties, mainly derived from existing ontologies.

 A **kees:KnowledgeBase** is defined as a subclass of a [sd:Dataset](https://www.w3.org/TR/sparql11-service-description/#sd-Dataset) that, in turn, is a specialization of  a dataset as described in the [VoID](https://www.w3.org/TR/void/).
-A kees:KnowledgeBase is a collection of [sd:namedGraph](https://www.w3.org/TR/sparql11-service-description/#sd-NamedGraph) that ctansi the linked data.
+A kees:KnowledgeBase is a collection of [sd:namedGraph](https://www.w3.org/TR/sparql11-service-description/#sd-NamedGraph) that contain the linked data.

-The main class introduced by KEES vocabulary is the **kees:Plan** that describes how to create and update a named graph in the knowledge base, extracting facts from a data source or generating them from axioms.
+The main class introduced by KEES vocabulary is the **kees:Plan** that describes how to create and update a named graph in the knowledge base, extracting facts extracted from a data source or derived from axioms.

-All knowledge base building activities MUST be traced using [PROV ontology](https://www.w3.org/TR/prov-overview/).
-KEES requires that every build activity has an associated kees:Plan.

-A **kees:KnowledgeBaseDescription** is a document that contains the description of the plan, to publishing and trasferring a KEES knowledge base bulding information.
+A **kees:KnowledgeBaseDescription** is a document that contains the description of the knowledge base with the purpose of publishing and trasferring  knowledge base bulding information.
-Think it as a subclass of a [foaf:Document](http://xmlns.com/foaf/spec/#term_Document).
-This allow to attach license and other metadata to your knowledge base description, thus making it sharable and tradeable.
+Think it as a subclass of a [foaf:Document](http://xmlns.com/foaf/spec/#term_Document) that allows to attach license and other metadata.

 The **kees:Question** represents the *purpose* for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *questions*.
 Question are natural language expressions that can be expressed as a query on a populated knowledge graph.
 The answer to a question results in tabular data, structured document, logic assertion or a translation of these in a natural language sentences.